winningproduct/learn-portal/models/5-plan/quality-assurance-plan.md

 **Steps to create QA plan**

   - Ensure Quality objectives are identified.
-  - Define QA Roles and responsibilities
+  - Define QA Roles and responsibilities.
   - Ordinate with developers, scrum masters , product owners. it should be aligned with the other management activities.
 Risk Management, - Change management, Resource management should be taken into consideration.
   - Define methodologies and standards. - Risk management standards, project management standards, information security standards, Data - protection and privacy standards, business domain related standards.
   - Determine QA Tasks and Time schedule.